 In November 2018, the FDA accepted a supplemental BLA for the drug under priority review status to treat adolescent patients aged between 12 and 17 years with moderate-to-severe atopic dermatitis.
 Approval was granted in March 2019.

-The FDA approved the drug for the treatment of atopic dermatitis in children aged six to 11 years in May 2020, making it the first biologic medicine for this patient population.
+In May 2020, the FDA approved the drug for the treatment of atopic dermatitis in children aged six to 11 years, making it the first biologic medicine for that patient population.
 Dupixent was subsequently approved for the same patient population in Europe in November 2020.

-In March 2021, the FDA accepted a supplemental BLA for the drug as an add-on treatment for uncontrolled moderate to severe asthma in children aged six to 11 years.
-The target action date is set for 21 October 2021.
+In March 2021, the FDA accepted a supplemental BLA for the drug as an add-on treatment for uncontrolled moderate to severe asthma in children aged six to 11 years and granted approval in October 2021.

 Atopic dermatitis condition and symptoms

-The skin infection is characterised by inflammation of the skin, together with itchy, red, swollen cracks, oozing and crusting blisters, dry skin, ear discharge or bleeding, change in skin colour, and thickened or leather-like patches on the skin formed due to irritation and scratching.
+The infection is characterised by inflammation of the skin, together with itchy, red, swollen cracks, oozing and crusting blisters, dry skin, ear discharge or bleeding, change in skin colour and thickened or leather-like patches on the skin formed due to irritation and scratching.

-The disease is most commonly seen in infants aged younger than two years with itchy and scaly rashes on the face, scalp, hands and feet.
-In adults with atopic dermatitis, rashes are often developed inside the knees and elbow, as well as around the neck, hands and feet.
+The disease is most commonly seen in infants younger than two years with itchy and scaly rashes on the face, scalp, hands and feet.
+In adults, atopic dermatitis rashes often develop inside the knees, elbows, neck, hands and feet.